SAP-samples/teched2025-AD169/exercises/ex4/ex4.1/README.md

 3.2 **Add the following Inputs with Descriptions.**

-   These inputs correspond directly to the parameters you tested earlier in [Exercise 1 – Test the Action Project](https://github.com/SAP-samples/teched2025-AD169/blob/main/exercises/ex1/README.md).
-   The Joule Skill will later invoke the same **SAP Build Action** (`WarehouseWorkloadDetermination`) that you validated previously.
-   This ensures consistency between your Action Project and the Joule Skill, so the data you send and receive aligns seamlessly across both.

-> 💡 **Good to know:**
-> The **Input Description** is also important — here you can explain in **natural language** the expected data format for Joule, such as specifying **time**, **dates**, or **identifiers**.
-> This helps Joule and Joule Agents correctly interpret user inputs and improves response accuracy.

    | Name           | Description                                      | Type      | Required |
    |----------------|--------------------------------------------------|-----------|-----------|
    | IsSimulation | Flag to check the simulation | String | ✅ Checked |